sjowens1988/Sparse-Data/README.md

 |------------------|--------|----------|-------|--|--------------|
 |<table> <thead> <tr>  <th></th> <th>Predicted Events</th>    <th>Predicted Non-Events</th>    <tbody>  <tr>  <td>Actual Events</td>   <td>336</td> <td>1,463</td> </tr>  <tr> <td>Actual Non-Events</td>  <td>869</td> <td>16,082</td> </tbody> </table>   | 0.87 |  0.28      | 0.19      | 0.22 | 0.16             |

-If one is just looking at just the accuracy, they would think this a good model.
-However, we know that only 10% of the observations are events.
-If we just predicted that all observations would be non-events, we would get the same accuracy, so that is not a good metric to use when you have sparse data.<br>
+Our Accuracy is 0.87, which is a decrease, but the model was more aggressive in predicting events.
+This lowered out precision and raised our recall.<br>
-Our Precision is 0.94, this looks good, but look at the contingency table.
-The model only predicted an event on 36 observations. <br>
+Our Precision is 0.28.
+The model  predicted an event on 1,205 observations and was correct 336 times. <br>
-The recall is .02.
-Of 1,799 events in the sample we only predicted 34 of them.<br>
+The recall is .19.
+Of 1,799 events in the sample we only predicted 336 of them.<br>
-The F1 Score is .22 which is low and the Matthews Correlation Coefficient is 0.16 which is fairly low.<br>
+The F1 Score is .22 which is low and the Matthews Correlation Coefficient is 0.16 which is fairly low.
+However, this is still an improvement over our first model<br>